royhzq/djagger/docs/source/user_guide.rst

 Document Generation
 -------------------

 To see the generated documentation, ensure that the Djagger URLs are installed correctly.
-See installation.
+See :ref:`getting_started:Getting Started`.

 Configuring the built-in Djagger views